Shopping for GLP-1 prescriptions for weight loss? Here’s what responsible prescribing looks like

 Get started

-These types of irresponsible GLP-1 prescription practices are fueling demand for these medications, sometimes for cosmetic or vanity uses, even as Ozempic and Wegovy are in short supply.
+These types of irresponsible GLP-1 prescription practices are fueling demand for these medications, sometimes for cosmetic or vanity uses, even when drugs like Ozempic and Wegovy have been in short supply.
 For qualified candidates, these treatments can be life-changing.
-But, as with any drug, GLP-1s should be used under the close supervision of a health care professional and sourced from legitimate pharmacies.
+But, as with any drug, GLP-1s should be used under the close supervision of a health care professional and sourced from state-licensed pharmacies.
 This is why you should turn to physicians and providers who write GLP-1 prescriptions responsibly.

 Who’s a candidate for GLP-1 receptor agonists?